-If your small business has employees working in Ohio, you’ll need to pay Ohio unemployment insurance (UI) tax.
+If your small business has employees working in Ohio, you must pay Ohio unemployment insurance (UI) tax.
 The UI tax funds unemployment compensation programs for eligible employees.
-In Ohio, state UI tax is just one of several taxes that employers must pay.
-Other important employer taxes, not covered here, include federal UI tax, and state and federal withholding taxes.
+(In Ohio, state UI tax is just one of several taxes that employers must pay.
+Other important employer taxes, not covered here, include federal UI tax and state and federal withholding taxes.)

 Different states have different rules and rates for UI taxes.
 Here are the basic rules for Ohio's UI tax.

 As an Ohio employer subject to UI tax, your small business must establish a UI tax account with the Ohio Department of Job and Family Services (JFS).
-You must register for a UI tax account as soon as you employ at least one person who is covered by Ohio's unemployment compensation law.
-Once registered, you'll be issued a Unemployment Compensation (UC) tax account number.
+You must register for a UI tax account as soon as you employ at least one person covered by Ohio's unemployment compensation law.
+Once registered, you'll be issued an Unemployment Compensation (UC) tax account number.

 You can register for an account with JFS either online or on paper.
 To register online, use the Employer Resource Information Center (ERIC).
 To register on paper, use Form JFS-20100, Report to Determine Liability.
 Blank forms are available for download from the Forms section of the JFS website.
-There is no fee to register your business with JFS.
+No fee is required to register your business with JFS.

 In Ohio, you generally are considered a liable employer under the Ohio unemployment compensation law if you meet either of the following requirements:

 UI tax is paid on each employee's wages up to a maximum annual amount.
-That amount, known as the taxable wage base, has been stable at $9,000 in Ohio since the year 2000.
+That amount, known as the "taxable wage base," has been stable for several years at $9,000 in Ohio (current as of 2024).
 However, it's always possible the amount could change.